GoogleCloudPlatform/compute-image-windows/README.md

 packages and published to Google Cloud repositories, if you are creating a custom image, you can also use these repositories in your image.

-We build the following packages for the Windows guest environment:
+We build and install the following packages for the Windows guest environment:

 *   `google-compute-engine-windows`
     *   Windows agent exe